“Harvesting the Sea” in Galilee …

 “There is something in angling that produces a serenity of the mind.”

 In 1873, the fishermen built their own house of worship on Ocean Avenue, the Episcopal St. Peter’s of Galilee Church.
-Operating only during the summer, it was damaged by a storm in the early 1930s and moved to the westside of Ocean Avenue for more protection.
+Operating only during the summer, after years of storm damage the structure was moved to the westside of Ocean Avenue for more protection in 1933.
 It was finally taken by fire in May 1955.

 The Lockwood family — known for hard work and community involvement — first opened a fish market on the east side of Ocean Avenue in the 1890s.
 A 1953 storm washed the building from atop the seawall.
 Across the street, the family built a new store.
 Under different owners, it operated until the late 1970s.